-AT&T HTC One X unable to take advantage of official bootloader unlock toolAlex Wagner - Deputy Managing Editor, News Desk
+AT&T HTC One X unable to take advantage of official bootloader unlock toolAlex Wagner - Editorial Director of News and Content

 Last year HTC announced a tool that would allow the bootloaders on many of its devices to be unlocked, giving users the opportunity to do things like easily load custom ROMs onto their handsets.
 Unfortunately for folks looking forward to the debut of the HTC One X on AT&T tomorrow, it doesn't look like the 4.7-inch, LTE-enabled handset will be able to take advantage of HTC's bootloader unlock tool.
 MoDaCo noticed that the tool was unable to unlock the bootloader on the One X, giving an error that read "MID Not Allowed."
 The site reached out to HTC about the situation and received the following response: